 If you choose to book with another travel agency, you should register your travel and/or update your itinerary on NYU's safety service.

-It is important for students to provide the School of Engineering with their address, phone number, and e-mail address so that they continue to receive important information and updates related to life and study at the School of Engineering while they are studying abroad.
+It is important for you to provide the School of Engineering with your address, phone number, and e-mail address so that you continue to receive important information and updates related to life and study at the School of Engineering while you are studying abroad.